 With bet365 I’ve been able get in touch via free phone number for UK residents, but also via 24/7 email, live chat and even via post.

 I must admit that the few times I’ve had to contact them with a query they have got back to me extremely promptly and often had any issues I have had, resolved within just a few hours.

 The main bulk of information that I have required from them has been more for this site than anything else.
 I get questions pinged at me all the time asking for help, and if I don’t know the answer then I just get in touch with bet365, who do a great job of getting information to me.

 There has even been one time where I contacted them for a long time reader on What Acca about an issue they were having and they got back to both of us within the hour.
-Obviously the customer support is something that you hope you will never need, but when you do, bet365 have one of the best going.
+Obviously the customer support is something that you hope you will never need, but when you do, I found that bet365 have one of the best going.

 It’s no secret that the majority of us are using our mobiles more and our laptops less.
 Even the traffic that comes through on What Acca now is primarily via mobile devices, so it comes as little shock to see bookmakers invest so much time and money to make better mobile sites.

 Bet365, for me, have the best app in the industry at the minute, and I don’t even think it’s particularly close.
 The app first and foremost looks great on my smartphone and I can get to where I need be quickly, without having to jump through hoops or click some tiny button that my cumbersome fingers simply can’t make out.

 On top of that I love how they have started including push notifications for live games.
 There are times where I might be out and about when my acca kicks off, but no matter where I am, I know how it’s getting on as they will send me a notification to my phone should a goal be scored in my highlighted match.